-- Dental Implants – Dental implants are ideal for those with one or a couple of missing teeth.
-These are surgically placed into the gum tissue and slightly through the draw.
+- Dental implants are ideal for those with one or a couple of missing teeth.
+These are surgically placed into the gum tissue and slightly through the jaw.
 A crown is placed on top of the implant, appearing identical to a natural tooth.
 Brushing and flossing the implant is still vital as they should be treated as any other tooth in the mouth.
 The two main type of implants include removable and permanent.

-- Removable: As the name implies, this dental implant is removable (Well, the crown portion of the implant is).
+- Removable: As the name implies, this dental implant is removable.
+(Well, the crown portion of the implant is.)
 This makes cleaning the tooth easier for some.
-Ideal patients are those who don’t have the healthiest gum tissue or strongest jaw bone (as patients need for their permanent counterparts, explained next).
+Applicable patients are those who don’t have the healthiest gum tissue or strongest jaw bone.

-- Permanent: Those who want a more permanent option can opt for a permanent implant, which requires the patient to have a stronger jaw bone and healthier gum tissue.
+- Permanent: Those who want a more permanent option can opt for a permanent implant.
+However, this requires the patient to have a stronger jaw bone and healthier gum tissue.
 The crown cannot be removed and looks slightly more realistic than a removable implant.

-- Dentures – Those missing all or many of their teeth may find dentures to be a better option and investment.
-There are implanted (permanent) and removable options; however, removable are most common.
-Denture types are usually divided into two categories: Partial and full.
+- Those missing all or many of their teeth may find dentures to be a better option and investment.
+There are implanted (permanent) and removable options.
+However, removable are the most common.
+Denture are usually divided into two categories: partial and full.

 - Partial: These dentures replace a section of missing teeth in the mouth rather than an entire set of top or bottom teeth.
-One may find that a partial denture cheaper to replace several teeth rather than receiving several dental implants.
-However, your dentist can explain your best choice and most affordable cost.
+One may find a partial denture cheaper to replace several teeth rather than receiving several dental implants.
+However, your dentist can explain your best and most affordable option.

-- Bridges – Dental bridges replace one or a set of a few, consecutive missing teeth; these are either implanted into the mouth or are bonded to the back of pre-existing teeth.
-Traditional, cantilever, and Maryland bonded are three main options.
+- Dental bridges replace one or a set of a few consecutive missing teeth.
+These are either implanted into the mouth or are bonded to the back of pre-existing teeth.
+Traditional, cantilever, and Maryland bonded bridges are three options.